RESEARCH STARTER

 Summary: Bioethanol used as transportation fuel is produced from several feedstocks.
 Wheat is the most common cereal used for bioethanol production in Europe.

 Bioethanol is an alcohol produced from the biodegradable fraction of products and residues from agriculture and forestry.
-In 2022, the United States was the world’s largest bioethanol producer, having produced more than 15 billion gallons, primarily from corn.
-The United States was followed by Brazil, which produced more than 7 billion gallons, primarily from sugarcane.
+In 2024, the United States was the world’s largest bioethanol producer, having produced 16 billion gallons, primarily from corn, according to Statista.
+The United States was followed by Brazil, which produced more than 8 billion gallons, primarily from sugarcane.
 In the European Union (EU), starch and molasses from sugar beets are the main feedstocks.
 There has been a sharp increase in starch-based ethanol, with wheat as the major feedstock.
-EU bioethanol fuel production in 2022 corresponded to nearly 1.46 billion gallons.
-In the past, production was mainly devoted to beverage, industrial, and technical applications.
-This trend was reversed in 2006, due to increasing demand for fuel purposes.
-Recent statistics show that European ethanol production for nonfuel applications has remained stable in recent years, whereas fuel applications are becoming considerably more significant, rising from 9.2 percent in 1998 to over 70 percent in 2009.
 The use of wheat-based ethanol is expected to increase substantially in the 2020s as India announced that it intended to ramp up to a 20 percent fuel blend.

 Production of Bioethanol From Wheat

 Several factors affect the energy and greenhouse gas (GHG) balance of ethanol production from wheat: production and application of fertilizers and pesticides, fossil energy inputs, soil emissions due to land use, and (direct and indirect) land-use change (LUC).
-According to the EU renewable energy directive 2009/28/EC, typical GHG emission savings of wheat-based ethanol over gasoline amount to 45 percent, although not including soil carbon emissions from LUC.
-Recent reviews of (wheat-based) ethanol studies show that the GHG balance over the life cycle (that is, from wheat cultivation to delivery of bioethanol to the end user) may vary significantly, and if lands with high stocks of carbon are converted to biofuel production, the total GHG balance may become critical.
+Some (wheat-based) ethanol studies have shown that the GHG balance over the life cycle (that is, from wheat cultivation to delivery of bioethanol to the end user) may vary significantly, and if lands with high stocks of carbon are converted to biofuel production, the total GHG balance may become critical.
 This aspect must be balanced against the recognized advantages of biofuels promotion, namely security of energy supply and rural development.

 Bibliography